 The industrialized countries have also to answer for the majority of the global environmental impacts in recent decades.

-The facts clearly show
+The facts are clear,

 - they will have to live with severe restrictions.

 Our way of life in the rich countries today is not sustainable and therefore no longer an option for the future people on our earth.